Barely Random Algorithms and Collective Metrical Task Systems: Introduction

-\textit{Advice complexity.} The notion of barely random algorithm is tightly connected to the notion of advice complexity.
+Our main technical result is the following, \begin{theorem}[Section \ref{sec:main}] For any metric space $\Xcal$ with $n$ points, for any $\epsilon>0$, for any integer $k\geq n^2/\epsilon$, if there exists a (fully) randomized MTS algorithm that is $\alpha$-competitive, then there exists a $k$-barely random MTS algorithm that is $(1+\epsilon)\alpha$-competitive. \end{theorem} The factor $2$ announced in the abstract can be readily recovered from this theorem by letting $\epsilon = 1$, which we can assume in the rest of this section for ease of presentation.
+Theorem \ref{th:main} relies on two techniques: a new equivalence between \textit{barely random} algorithms and \textit{barely fractional} strategies for metrical task systems that is presented in Section \ref{sec:setting} ; and a new discrete first-order method that is developed in Section \ref{sec:main}.

+In light of the $\Ocal(\log^2 n)$-competitive randomized algorithm of \citet{bubeck2021metrical} for metrical task systems, Theorem \ref{th:main} has the following consequence: \begin{corollary}[of Theorem \ref{th:main}] There is a $\Ocal(\log^2 n)$-competitive algorithm for MTS that requires $\ceil{2\log n}$ random bits on any $n$ point metric. \end{corollary} We provide in Section \ref{sec:other} a simple lower bound that almost matches this result.
+We also provide a tight guarantee in the case of the uniform metric space. \begin{proposition}[Section \ref{sec:other}] Any $\Ocal(\log^2 n)$-competitive algorithm for MTS on an $n$ point metric requires at least $\log n-\Ocal(\log \log n)$ random bits.
+In the uniform metric space, there is a $\Ocal(\log n)$-competitive algorithm that only requires $\ceil{\log n}$ random bits. \end{proposition} Finally, we observe that the notion of barely random algorithm is closely connected to the notion of advice complexity.
 Advice complexity was introduced by \cite{dobrev2008much} to measure the information content of online problems.
-In our context, one could ask the following question: What amount of information about the the sequence of cost vectors suffices to improve the deterministic competitive ratio of metrical task systems (which is equal to $2n-1$)?
-Since bits of advice are at least as useful as random bits (see \cite{komm2011advice} for more details), we have: \begin{proposition} There exists a deterministic algorithm for the metrical task system on metric spaces with $n$ points that is $\Ocal((\log n)^2)$-competitive, using only $\ceil{2\log n}$ bits of advice. \end{proposition}
+In our context, one could ask the following question: What amount of information about the cost sequence suffices to improve over the $2n-1$ lower bound on the deterministic competitive ratio of metrical task systems?
+Since bits of advice are at least as useful as random bits (see \cite{komm2011advice} for more details), we have: \begin{corollary}[of Theorem \ref{th:main}] For any $n$ point metric, there exists a deterministic MTS algorithm that is $\Ocal(\log^2 n)$-competitive, using only $\ceil{2\log n}$ bits of advice. \end{corollary} This is a clear improvement over the result of \cite{fraigniaud2006collective}, which requires advice of size that scales with the length of the cost sequence.